St Albans District

 Derived from the Census question:

-Analysis of individual income levels in St Albans District in 2011 compared to City of Brimbank shows that there was a lower proportion of people earning a high income (those earning $1,500 per week or more) and a higher proportion of low income people (those earning less than $400 per week).
+Analysis of the service age groups of St Albans District in 2016 compared to City of Brimbank shows that there was a lower proportion of people in the younger age groups (0 to 17 years) and a higher proportion of people in the older age groups (60+ years).

-The major differences between St Albans District's individual incomes and City of Brimbank's individual incomes were:
+The major differences between the age structure of St Albans District and City of Brimbank were: